microsoft/DynamicTelemetry/docs/docs/Architecture.Components.Processor.StateMachine.document.md

 status: ReviewLevel2
 ---

-# PROCESSOR : State Machine
+# Processor : State Machine

 The State Machine [Processor](./Architecture.Components.Processor.Overview.document.md) is a relatively simple yet highly effective component within Dynamic Telemetry.
 Essentially, this Processor listens to all log messages that pass by, identifying significant events and managing a state machine based on those events.
-When the state machine processor detects an interesting log message, it transitions to a new state, potentially initiating an action as part of this transition.
+When the state machine Processor detects an interesting log message, it transitions to a new state, potentially initiating an action as part of this transition.

 ## Introduction to State Machine Processor

-The State Machine processor operates as a Directed Graph, where transitions occur upon the observation of specific logs by the Processor.
+The State Machine Processor operates as a Directed Graph, where transitions occur upon the observation of specific logs by the Processor.
 This state machine is employed for tasks such as timing, counting, and measuring in contexts that pose significant challenges.